 Hi all!
 It’s Renee from Tucson.
 I hope you are all finding time and energy to write beautiful words here and there.
 And if not, I know they still live in you.
 The letters I’ve been making have gotten larger and larger; I’ve gotten the opportunity to make several calligraphic and artistic murals over the past several months.
 I’ll share with you a technique I’ve learned and come to use a lot with those big letters: Dry Brush Calligraphy!

 Dry Brush Calligraphy Tutorial

 The idea with dry brush calligraphy is that the brush runs out of paint at the end of the stroke, causing a textured, transparent stroke.
-I have only attempted this with broad-edge scripts.
-I’m sure it would work with our beloved cursives as well!
+This tutorial is for broad-edge scripts.
+Visit this tutorial for brush pen calligraphy!

 - A flat-edged brush.
 I’m using a 1 inch brush today, but I’m sure a smaller brush would work the same.

-- Some acrylic paint and a container for your paint that is square or rectangular: you need the straight edges for shaping your brush.
+- Acrylic paint and a container for your paint that is square or rectangular: you need the straight edges for shaping your brush.
 In these photos, I’m reusing a dog food container because they come with lids!